 In short, the full cost of a dog bite can be quite high, and victims shouldn’t be stuck paying for their losses.
 You have recourse through the civil justice system, and we can help.

 Can I file a lawsuit in South Carolina for a dog bite or animal attack?

 Yes.
 South Carolina’s laws are very clear.
 You have the right to file a lawsuit against a dog owner if a dog attacked you, in most cases.
-The same laws also often apply to other animal attacks which involve animals owned by someone in South Carolina.
+The same laws also apply to other animal attacks which involve animals owned by someone in South Carolina.

-Dog bit injury claim cases often turn out to be far more complicated than many people might expect.
+Dog bite injury claim cases often turn out to be far more complicated than many people might expect.
 The dog’s owner might try to claim that you somehow provoked their dog.
 Or they might try to claim that you were trespassing at the time of your dog attack.

 All these legal issues, and many more, illustrate why it’s so important to talk with an attorney who understands South Carolina’s dog bite laws.
 That’s why we want to meet with you as soon as possible and discuss your legal options.